Top 15 Best NBA Players of All Time

 Michael Jordan is the best NBA player of all time.
 He started his career with the Chicago Bulls in 1984, staying with the Bulls until an unlikely career change in 1993.
 He tried his hand at Minor League Baseball before returning to the Bulls in 1995, leading them to three more championships.
 Jordan retired again in 1998 before returning to the NBA with the Washington Wizards in 2001.

 Jordan is a six-time NBA champion and six-time Finals MVP.
-He won the NBA Most Valuable Player award five times in his career and was selected to play in 14 NBA All-Star games.
+He won the NBA Most Valuable Player award five times in his career and they selected him to play in 14 NBA All-Star games.
 He was a nine-time NBA All-Defensive First Team player and a ten-time NBA scoring champion.
-Jordan holds the NBA record for a career scoring average of 30.12 points per game in the regular season and the playoff scoring average of 33.45 points per game.
-For more information bout Jordan's achievements and match stats, check out his NBA player profile.
+Jordan holds the NBA record for a career scoring average of 30.12 points per game in the regular season and a playoff scoring average of 33.45 points per game.
+For more information about Jordan’s achievements and statistics, check out his NBA player profile.

 • Height: 6 ft 6 (1.98m)